EduardoMatos05/ProyectoFIS/process/contribution_metric.md

 Below is the individual contribution of each team member to the project for each delivery, as well as a representation of the cumulative score for each one across the three deliveries.

+**When a task has more than one responsible** party, the value of the task isn't divided but rather multiplied.
+For example, if a task has a value of 2 and there are two responsible parties, each one receives 2 points instead of 1 each.

 ## First Delivery